tatumizer/pigeon_map/README.md

 any code you like - it will be copied into generated file as is (only @Prototypes get replaced) (Alternatiively, you can include generation logic in build.dart)

+Please see more complex example in test/proto_media.dart.
+When you run this file, it generates test/media.dart.

 Since generated object inherits from PigeonMap, all properties of PigeonMap hold.

 NOTE: program also generates small amount of metadata for mapping of struct keys to their types.
 Since keys are the same as attribute names, program uses another